mnmn13/Calculator/README.md

 - Basic Calculator Functions: The app supports addition, subtraction, multiplication, and division operations.
 - Decimal Point: Users can input decimal numbers for precise calculations.
 - Clear and Delete: The app allows users to clear the input or delete the last entered digit.
-- Calculation History: Users can view the history of calculations performed during the current session.

 ## Functionality